Cross-country skiing at the 2022 Winter Olympics – Men's 15 kilometre classical: Summary

 The 15 km distance event alternates between the Olympics, and in 2018 it was the freestyle event.
 The defending champion was Dario Cologna, who won this distance three times in a row (in 2010, 2014, and 2018), as well as 30k skiathlon in 2014.
 He finished in the 44th position.
 The silver medalist Simen Hegstad Krüger qualified for the Olympics but tested positive for COVID just before the games and was not able to start.
 The bronze medalist Denis Spitsov qualified as well, but did not start either.
 The overall leader of the 2021–22 FIS Cross-Country World Cup before the Olympics was Klæbo, and the distance leader was Bolshunov.
-The season was dominated by the Norwegians and Russians, who together took 20 podium places in distance events out of 24, and three more podium places were taken Niskanen.
+The season was dominated by the Norwegians and Russians, who together took 20 podium places in distance events out of 24, and three more podium places were taken by Niskanen.
 Hans Christer Holund was the 2021 World Champion in 15 km freestyle.

 Niskanen was consistently leading for the whole distance.
 Klæbo started the first of the three eventual medalists, but Niskanen was 37.5 seconds faster.
 Bolshunov, who started after Niskanen, was consistently second.